desmondlzy/bloggraph-example/content/_index.md

 ## Publication

-Bloggraph has a special focus on "project page".
-See below for all the tools that may come in handy.
+Some tools that may come in handy when you write the publication page.

+1. Publication page layout
+2. Publication list layout
+3. Publication overview shortcode
+4. Publication overview shortcode
+5. Publication overview shortcode
+6. Publication overview shortcode
+7. Publication overview shortcode
+8. Publication overview shortcode
+9. Publication overview shortcode
+10. Publication overview shortcode

 ### Add a Publication/Project Page

+Set the front matter `type` to be `publications`.
-Simple!
-Run the following command which creates all the boilerplate and front matters.
+The following command which creates all the boilerplate and front matters will take care of everything.

 ```
 hugo new publications/p-equals-np.md
 ```